Women’s Health Gummies: The Real Reason They Work (or Don’t)

 cGMP Reality: Gummies Need Supplement Discipline and Food-Style Sanitation

-Gummies sit at an interesting intersection: they require the documentation and control expected in supplement manufacturing, but they also demand the sanitation discipline of a sticky, food-like process.
-A strong quality program typically includes supplier qualification, incoming material controls aligned to risk, allergen/cross-contact prevention where applicable, sanitation verification, and batch documentation that captures the true critical points-like pH, cook parameters, solids, aw, and cure time.
+Gummies occupy a tricky spot: they require the documentation and control expected in supplement manufacturing, but they also demand the sanitation discipline of a sticky, food-like process.
+A strong quality program typically includes supplier qualification, incoming material controls aligned to risk, allergen/cross-contact prevention where applicable, sanitation verification, and batch documentation that captures the true critical points—like pH, cook parameters, solids, aw, and cure time.

 A Manufacturing-First Checklist for Women’s Health Gummies